Xen-E/xms/README.md

 the **-j4** is optional, It will speed up the building process by creating more jobs.

 ### Compiler
-Pick any compiler of your choice, Like GCC for example and then:
+If you don't like CMake then pick any compiler of your choice, Like GCC for example and then:
 ```bash
 g++ -s -Os -std=c++17 main.cpp -o sync
 ```